Recall issued on baby food sold at Walmart, online for high levels of arsenic - NewsBreak

 Recall issued on baby food sold at Walmart, online for high levels of arsenic

 Maple Island Inc., which manufactures the product for Walmart, issued the recall with the knowledge of the FDA.
-Walmart has also pulled the product from its shelves and placed a ‘register block’ on it to stop any further sales.Volvo recalls thousands of older cars over risk of explosions
+Walmart has also pulled the product from its shelves and placed a ‘register block’ on it to stop any further sales.Coppertone recalls aerosol sunscreens over presence of human carcinogen

 The specific Parent’s Choice Rice Baby Cereal 8 oz lots being recalled were sold after April 5, 2021, and include: